seapath/ci/README.md

 The CI is called through a GitHub Action on Ansible debian-main branch.
 The script is contained in `.github/workflows/ci-debian.yml`

-It is separated in three functions.
+It is separated in five functions.
 - `initialization` which download and prepare Ansible sources to test
 - `configure_debian` which setup and hardened Debian
+- `launch_system_test` which deploy cukinia tests, and run it.
+- `launch_latency_tests` which launch latency tests on the cluster.
-- `launch_test` which deploy tests, run it and upload the test report
+- `generate_report` which generate and upload the final report.

 Every of these functions is called in a different step in the GitHub Action in order to get categorized logs.
+Every of these function can fail and this will be visible in the steps on Github.

 ### Initialization